raatiniemi/me/content/thoughts/linker-rust-migration.md

 As with most people coming to Rust, the borrow checker really caused some headaches but after a few days I got used to it, at least to some degree.
 It did cause me some issues later on, but only when I either did not know how to implement the thing I wanted, was tired or just lazy.
-But in the end, it's a really good companion to have.
+But in the end, it's an excellent companion to have.

 The language is not that different from what I'm used to, sure the syntax is a bit different but overall it was not that big of a hurdle, and it allowed me to